 Then, I also did something I had never done before: I got a flu shot.

 For years, I had avoided the flu shot.
 I don’t get the flu and I don’t work in a hospital with vulnerable patients or with the public where I would be exposed to their germs.
 I ignored the recommendations that almost everyone should get vaccinated.

 Babies: At High Risk For Flu Complications

 Then I learned that young children who catch the flu are more likely to get really sick, land in the hospital or even die.
 Children are more likely to get the flu.
 They have a weaker immune system and are often exposed to germs.
 Babies less than six months old are too young to even get a flu vaccine.
-During the last flu season in New York state, 1 in 9 children who got the flu was hospitalized and eight children died from getting the flu.

 It’s not just young children who are at high risk of getting really sick from the flu.
 Others at risk include:

 - Adults age 65 and older

 - People with medical conditions including asthma, heart disease, diabetes, or a weakened immune system

 The first step in protecting yourself and others from the flu?
 Get a flu shot, according to advice from the CDC.
 The flu shot can keep you from catching the flu.
 While the effectiveness of the shot can vary from year-to-year, the flu shot may also prevent serious complications from the flu.